 On the way back to the city stop for a looksie at Jah Mahal, a striking palace floating in the middle of a man made lake.

-The City Palace 500INR (10NZD) smack bang in the city centre is another goodie made up of medieval buildings, courtyards and gardens.
-Just on the edge of the palace is what is known as ‘The Palace of Winds,’ originally built for the royal women to peep out of the shit tonne of windows, 953 to be exact, and watch the world go by.
-Hawa Mahal’s artisticly perfect honeycomb shape sure does satisfy the OCD in me.
+The City Palace, which costs 500INR (10NZD) to enter, and is smack bang in the city centre, is another goodie made up of medieval buildings, courtyards, and gardens.
+Just on the edge of the palace is what is known as ‘The Palace of Winds,’ originally built for the royal women to peep out of the shit tonne of windows – 953 to be exact – and watch the world go by.
+Hawa Mahal’s artisticly perfect honeycomb shape sure does satisfy the OCD in me!
 It’s free to check out from this view.

 RAJASTHAN STATE, NORTH WEST

-If you’re in need of a refreshing escape from the hustle and bustle of the city and an authentic village experience sounds like your cup of tea, head 2.5 hours out of Jaipur to the rural village of Tordi.
-I stayed in a stunning 17th century palace, mingled with the village folk and played with the kids.
-A soul fuelling way to see how the locals live.
+If you’re in need of a refreshing escape from the hustle and bustle of the city, and an authentic village experience sounds like your cup of tea – head 2.5 hours out of Jaipur to the rural village of Tordi.
+I stayed in a stunning 17th century palace, mingled with the village folk, and played with the children.
+A soul fuelling way to see how the locals live!
 The calm vibes and rustic charm of the town make it a worth while stop.
-A hidden gem.
+Absolute hidden gem.

 CAPITAL OF INDIA, NORTH